-The further inference is that The Street did not run south of Brassington or nearby Carsington (the straight line theory) - it had no continuation to Derby, otherwise it would still have been in viable use at that date.
-If The Street's general condition of repair was satisfactory in the wild country north of Brassington, one has no particular reason to suppose it should be in any worse repair south of Brassington if it existed there: it would conceivably have been a better candidate to be turnpiked than the Hognaston road.
+The further inference is that The Street did not run south of Brassington - it had no continuation to Derby, otherwise it would still have been in viable use at that date.
+If The Street's general condition of repair was satisfactory in the wild country north of Brassington, there is no particular reason to suppose it should be in any worse repair south of Brassington if it existed there: it would conceivably have been a better candidate to be turnpiked than the Hognaston road.
 It did not exist, so the Hognaston road was turnpiked.

-Not that this first turnpike improved matters all that much because the Hognaston turnpike had a terrible reputation for being "monstrous hilly" and a wretched road.
-Another example of the poor state of this 'improved' road is given by The Earl of Egmont's journey from Derby to Brassington in 1744.
-The coach took five hours to reach its destination and the Earl was none too pleased either: "all the road entirely bad" he is reported as saying (Dodds, 2000).
+Not that this first turnpike improved matters all that much, because the Hognaston turnpike had a terrible reputation for being "monstrous hilly" and a wretched road.
+An example of the poor state of this 'improved' road is given by The Earl of Egmont's journey from Derby to Brassington in 1744.
+The coach took five hours to reach its destination and the Earl was none too pleased either: "all the road entirely bad" he said (Dodds, 2000).
+Another account of a journey on the roads of the time reported: "the roads grew bad beyond all badness, the night dark beyond all darkness and our guide frightened beyond all frightfulness."
+(Burke, 1946).

 Of course, the state of repair of The Street itself north of Brassington is one of many things that one might question.
 Defoe, a few years before (1727) having stopped at "the good town" of Wirksworth on his journey through the Peak, then proceeded towards the village of Buxton as it was then.
 He does not mention the road per se, only that he went via Brassington Moor and had 8 miles of "smooth green riding" to Buxton bath.
-The ride was most likely along the road or next to the road as this would be the smoothest, shortest route.
+The ride was most likely along The Street or next to it as this would be the smoothest, shortest route.
 The mileage seems completely wrong, even taking into account Defoe's statement that the mileage was taken from his entry onto Brassington Moor.
 But his observations were probably based on incorrectly spaced milestones.
-The real distance is nearly 16 miles (25 kilometres).
+The real distance is nearly 16 miles.

 Celia Fiennes, writing of her similar travels on horseback in the Peak in 1697 had the same problem.
 Having travelled "six" miles from Castleton to Buxton, she remarked: "You might go 10 of miles near London as soon as you are going halfe so many here".
-The "six" miles she travelled from Castleton to

-Buxton is, in fact, the best part of 11 miles (17 kilometres).
+The "six" miles she travelled from Castleton to Buxton is, in fact, the best part of 11 miles.
 Also, Defoe is doubtless travelling in the summer.
-One's view from a horse of the wintry high moors of Derbyshire would be rather different: few places, far between, no inns, a howling wilderness and terrible weather.
+One's view from a horse of the wintry high moors of Derbyshire would be rather different: few places, far between, no inns, a howling dark wilderness and terrible weather.
 Summer though might present a problem in terms of shortage of water for those travelling the roads on the high limestone plateau.
-In 1705, Joseph Taylor made that "teadious journey thro' a desolate and barren country" from Brassington to Buxton and was forced to beg for water at a "poor womans cottage" (Taylor, 1705).
+In 1705, Joseph Taylor made that "teadious journey thro' a desolate and barren country" from Brassington to Buxton, and was forced to beg for water at a "poor womans cottage" (Taylor, 1705).
 Similarly, in the summer of 1755 a traveller by horse and carriage, having visited the Devil's Arse at Castleton and then Buxton, and being rather more complimentary about the Arse than Buxton, wrote: "We dined at a lone house, called Pike Hall; and we were so badly put to it for water, that none could be got for the horses on any account:" (Johnson, 1979).
 He was none too happy with the roads either, his "charioteer" (driver) having to get the carriage repaired repeatedly.